moserboser/config-files/README.md

 These files are not optimized for other users!
 Some paths will not work on your system.
 GTK theme (Arc-Dark), Icon Theme (Colloid-yellow-nord-dark), and qt theme (KvArcDark) have to be installed manually.
 The used Font is [Agave Nerd Font](https://www.nerdfonts.com/font-downloads) and also to be instaslled manually.

 The folder is set up to be used with [stow](https://github.com/aspiers/stow).
-If you want to apply the config files to your own machine it is however recommended to copy them manually.
+If you want to apply the config files to your own machine it is recommended to copy them manually.
-For the sway-wm config file you could download the content of the folder `sway/.config/sway`.
-And place it in `~/.config/sway/`.
+For the sway-wm config file you could download the content of the folder `sway/.config/sway` And place it in `~/.config/sway/`.

 ## Examples